rljacobson/lifetimes/Readme.md

 # License

 Created by Robert Jacobson on 16 June 2019.
+I consider this too trivial to need a license, but I’m giving it the MIT License just in case someone needs one.
 The example Rust source code is from The Rust Programming Language, which is part of The Rust Project.
 The Rust Project is dual-licensed under Apache 2.0 and MIT terms.

 Copyright (c) 2019 Robert Jacobson.